openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 - **g_tfa9879Data**: operation function set of the accessory device.
 It contains the configuration in the .hcs file, and defines and maps the functions for initializing the accessory device and reading and writing registers.

-- **g_tfa9879DaiDeviceOps**: data set of the DAI of the accessory device.
-It defines and maps the driver name, initialization, and operation set of the data access interface of the accessory device.
+- **g_tfa9879DaiDeviceOps**: data set of the accessory device DAI.
+It defines and maps the operation set of the accessory device DAI.

 - **g_tfa9879DaiData**: data set of the DAI of the accessory device.
 It defines and maps the driver name, initialization, and operation set of the data access interface of the accessory device.